oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

             }
         }');

 Where
 - type of the layer is 'statslayer'
-- the url and name should match a layer in a WMS-service
+- the url and name should match a layer in a WFS-service (The URL isn't used for anything but permission mapping at this point)
-- locale is a JSON with language code at the first level and UI-name of the layer/regionset as the name value.
+- locale is a JSON object with language code at the first level and UI-name of the layer/regionset as the name value.
 It supports multiple languages as any other maplayers in Oskari.
 - groupId is a link to the data provider/organization that provides the layer
 - additional configuration for the attributes column are:

 - featuresUrl: URL for corresponding WFS-service.
-It's used to read all the features to create a list of regions in the region set
+It's used to read all the features to create a list of regions in the region set (this URL is used for now instead of the actual url-field)

 - regionIdTag: feature attribute that is the unique id for that region (like municipality/postal/zip code).
 This is used to map statistics data to a region

 - nameIdTag: feature attribute that has the name for the region (this is shown to the end-user as the region name)

-The WMS-service should allow SLD_BODY to be posted.
-An SLD is dynamically created based on the end-user selections for data classification to create a thematic map.
-Any WMS-service will do.
-You can use the bundled geoserver to host it or use a service from another service.
+You can use the bundled geoserver to host the regionset layer or use a WFS-service from an external provider.

 *Note!
 Add the [view permissions](/documentation/backend/permissions) for the layer so  users can see it.*

+### Regionset as JSON resource

+As of 1.46.0 Oskari version regionsets don't need to come from a WFS-service and having them as resource files under the webserver works as well:

+**1. Make your GeoJSON resource file available for the webapp container.**

+Store the file to the root resource directory for your web application (for example $JETTY_HOME/resources).
+When adding a resource file as a regionset layer configure featuresUrl in layer attributes as follows:

+    "resources://${path}"

+Where ${path} is relative to the root resource directory in your web application.
+For example having the file in $JETTY_HOME/resources/regionsets/myfile.geojson would mean featuresUrl value of "resources://regionsets/myfile.geojson"

+*Note!
+The featuresUrl must start with "resources://" for the system to recognize that this layer is resource based.*

+**2. The features describing the Regions in your GeoJSON resource need to have atleast two properties.**

+ - One describing the id of the Region (the property name is configured as regionIdTag like in WFS-based config)
+ - Another describing the name of the Region (the property name is configured as nameIdTag like in WFS-based config)

 ## Adding a datasource